HextoryWorld/TiledProceduralHexTerrainGenerator/README.md

 ### Features
 Check the original for full list of features and references.

  - Rivers.
-Random generation of the river's sources.
+Code for generation of the river's sources.
  - I've added this [code to generate random numbers in advance](https://stackoverflow.com/a/8776048).
  - Fixed hexSize to adapt to the tileset size art.
  - Applied tiles for every biome (elevation / moisture).